danielfilipealmeida/TrackSlicer/README.md

 # Track Slicer

-> Slice ripped music albums into tracks
+> Slice ripped music albums into audio tracks

 ## About

-TrackSlicer is a multi platform tool created to allow for easily creating digital albums from one or more wav files, allowing to set tracks in and out puts and setting their information.
+TrackSlicer is a multi platform tool for easily creating digital albums from one or more wav files, allowing to set each track information and their in and out points.

-The intention is to allow an intuitive workflow for ripping albums from tape of vinyl.
+The intention is to allow an intuitive workflow for ripping albums from tape o vinyl.

 ## Credits